jeffjkwok/algorithms/Concepts/dataStructures.md

 * push(item): adds an item to the end
 * peek(): returns the item in the back of the stack
 * isEmpty(): checks if it is empty

+### Binary Tree

+#### Basics

+A every node in binary tree will have have at most two children.
+For a Binary Search Tree, this is when the values in the left subtree are smaller than the node with value and the right are greater than.

+When a node has no children it has no children, while an internal node is one that is not a leaf node.
+For height, the height of a node is the longest path from a node to a leaf node while the height of a tree if from the height of the root node.